 KIDS CAFE MEAL DISTRIBUTIONS

 With widespread school closures, our Kids Cafe after-school meals couldn’t be served, not to mention the missed school breakfasts and lunches for many children.
 We worked with local communities and Salt Lake School District to distribute 70,000 bagged meals to help replace these missed meals when schools closed early.
-During the month of June and July, with the addition of our Summer Feeding Program, we served 165,000 children’s meals.
-For a list of sites offering free summer meals for kids 18 and under, click HERE.
+During the summer, we served over 195,000 meals through our Summer Feeding Program.

 ADDITIONAL POUNDAGE DISTRIBUTION

 In addition to expanding programs and re-tooling methods of distribution to respect social distance protocols, we are also increasing the amount of product we are distributing to our statewide network of 182 partner agencies.
-Between March and July of this year, we distributed 19.9 million pounds of food, an increase of 3.9 million pounds during the same five months in 2019.
+Between March and August of this year, we distributed 31 million pounds of food, an increase of 6.6 million pounds during the same six months in 2019.
 We expect to continue to see increased distribution in the coming weeks and months.

 HOW TO HELP